abhishekshyp/financial-economics/Week2_WhatsYourRiskAppetite/assignmentWeek2.md

 - Benartzi, S. (2001). *Excessive Extrapolation and the Allocation of 401(k) Accounts to Company Stock.* — the employer-stock trap, exactly this case.
 - Davis, S. J., & Willen, P. (2000). *Occupation-Level Income Shocks and Asset Returns.* — why your portfolio should hedge, not amplify, your career risk.
 - Statman, M. (2004). *The Diversification Puzzle.* — how much diversification is enough, and why people hold too little.

 ---

+# Grading

+This is a **completion grade — 2 marks for submitting.** All three tasks in, and the marks are yours; there's no quality scoring.

+---